Suruchidgupta/suruchidgupta/README.md

 Highly adept at Clustering and Classfication, Web Scraping, Data Analysis and Visualisation.
 Passionate Engineer and thriving Analyst with ability to apply ML techniques and Algorithm Development to solve real-world industry problems.
 Recently, completed my Masters from National University of Ireland, Galway.

-- 🌱 I’m currently learning about **Machine Learning and Artificial Intelligence**
+- 🌱 I’m currently learning about **Machine Learning and Artificial Intelligence (Also brushing up my knowledge about Data Structures and Algorithms regularly)**
 - 🤝 I’m looking to collaborate on **Computer Vision, Natural Language Processing, Data Science and Machine Learning projects**
 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/Suruchidgupta)
 - 📫 Reach me at [email](mailto:suruchidgupta@gmail.com)
 - 📄 Know about my experience from my [Resume](https://github.com/Suruchidgupta/suruchidgupta/blob/master/Files/SuruchiGupta_Resume.pdf)

 <h3 align="left">Find Me Online:</h3>